 He would have approved this proposed amendment for the 2022 ballot.

 No Participation: Justice Couriel

 Justice Couriel did not vote.
 He was sworn June 1, too late to participate.

 Ban Assault Weapons NOW sponsored a petition to add an amendment to the 2022 ballot.
-The amendment would have banned the future sale of semiautomatic assault rifles throughout Florida.
+The proposed amendment would have banned the future sale of semiautomatic assault rifles throughout Florida.
 The group began the petition drive after the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland.

 Attorney General Ashley Moody asked the Court if the petition is clear enough to be added to the ballot.
 Would the amendment exempt a legally registered assault rifle, or its owner?
 If it exempts the owner, would the weapon be banned if it changed ownership?